Selective Service System: 1917 to 1920

 Following the U.S. declaration of war against Germany on 6 April, the Selective Service Act of 1917 (40 Stat.
 76) was passed by the 65th United States Congress on 18 May 1917, creating the Selective Service System.
 President Woodrow Wilson signed the act into law after the U.S. Army failed to meet its target of expanding to 1 million men after six weeks.
 The act gave the president the power to conscript men for military service.
 All men aged 21 to 30 were required to enlist for military service for a service period of 12 months.
 As of mid-November 1917, all registrants were placed in one of five new classifications.
 Men in Class I were the first to be drafted, and men in lower classifications were deferred.
 Dependency deferments for registrants who were fathers or husbands were especially widespread.
 The age limit was later raised in August 1918 to a maximum age of 45.
 The military draft was discontinued in 1920.

 1940 to 1947

 The Selective Training and Service Act of 1940 was passed by Congress on 16 September 1940, establishing the first peacetime conscription in United States history.
-It required all men between the ages of 18 to 64 to register with the Selective Service.
+It required all men between the ages of 18 and 64 to register with the Selective Service.
 To register, men typically completed a D.S.S.
 Form 1 Military Draft Registration Card from the Director of Selective Service.
-Over 49 million draft cards were completed, including The Old Man's Draft.
+Over 49 million draft cards, including The Old Man's Draft, were completed.